Topic: HDSPe causes BSOD Driver Verifier DMA Violation with Thunderbolt 3

 This is information from this thread:

-Using a newer computer with a second generation Thunderbolt 3 implemementation, a TB3 to TB2 adapter (Startech or Apple) and a Sonnet Echo TB2 to ExpressCard adapter, or a TB2 to PCIe chassis, Windows throws a Blue Screen Of Death with Driver Verifier DMA Violation warning.
+Using a newer computer with a second or later generation Thunderbolt 3 implementation, a TB3 to TB2 adapter (Startech or Apple) and a Sonnet Echo TB2 to ExpressCard adapter, or any TB2 to PCIe chassis, Windows throws a Blue Screen Of Death with Driver Verifier DMA Violation warning.

-This issue seems not present on first generation Thunderbolt 3 implementations (the Thunderbolt Control Center is also different, and the Apple adapter won't work there).
+This issue seems not present on first generation Thunderbolt 3 implementations (the Thunderbolt Control Center is also different, and the Apple adapter won't work with that hardware).

 Remedy (special thanks to forum user glittle):

-It seems the DMA remapping that is verified by the DMA Verifier process can be disabled via two registry entries.
+It seems the BSOD caused by some strange interaction (because this issue has nothing to do with DMA) of the DMA Verifier process can be disabled via a registry entry.

 Be careful with registry modifications as these can destroy your Windows installation easily!
 If you feel unsure let someone do it who knows this stuff!